frmichel/taxref-ld/dataset/README.md

 ## Example

-Directory [dataset/example](dataset/example) provides a few files with typical example of how a taxon and its related information are represented.
+Directory [example](example) provides a few files with typical example of how a taxon and its related information are represented.